-Following the first couple weeks of recovery time, you should be able to resume light daily activities.
+Following the first couple of weeks of recovery time, you should be able to resume light daily activities.
 After four or six weeks, you should start to see the final results of your breast enhancements!
 With each day, the results should get better and better.

-While working your way back up towards strenuous activity after a breast enhancement takes a couple months, many patients can return to work within the first couple weeks, or even less than a week.
+While working your way back up towards strenuous activity after a breast enhancement takes a couple of months, many patients can return to work within the first couple weeks, or even less than a week.

-Although, if work requires high amounts of physical exertion, like lifting heavy boxes, give it a couple months before returning.
+Although, if work requires high amounts of physical exertion, like lifting heavy boxes, give it a couple of months before returning.
 But light activities such as computer work or desk work can be returned to with the first couple weeks after your breast enhancement.

 Immediately after your surgery, once you wake up from the general anesthesia, a friend or family member should be by your side to drive you home.
 Make sure to ask someone to stay with you for the first night, as you’ll likely be disoriented and groggy from the anesthesia.

 Your handy helper should keep you hydrated with water, make sure you take your prescription medication at the right time, and help you make meals!
-Additionally, don’t drive until you’re completely off prescription pain medication and postpone any activities until you can avoid putting strain on your incisions.
+Additionally, don’t drive until you’re completely off prescription pain medication and postpone any activities until you can avoid putting a strain on your incisions.

 We hope that this has enlightened you with the common concerns with breast enhancement.
 So are you ready to give new life to your breasts?
-Whether you want to restore the shape, get a breast lift after pregnancy, revive their size due to aging, or just achieve the breast size you’ve always wanted, a breast enhancement might just be right for you.
+Whether you want to restore the shape, get a breast lift after pregnancy, revive their size due to aging, or just achieve the breast size you’ve always wanted, breast enhancement might just be right for you.